Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/color/hue_saturation.rst

    but the saturation slider can deepen or lighten the intensity of that color.
 Gray & White are neutral hues.
    A gray image, where the RGB values are equal, has no hue.
 Therefore, this node can only affect it with the *Val* slider.
-This applies for all shades of gray, from black to white; wherever the values are equal.
+This applies to all shades of gray, from black to white; wherever the values are equal.
 Changing the effect over time.
    The Hue and Saturation values are set in the node by the slider,